jbuchbinder/vded/README.md

 determine the delta between that value and its predecessor, as well as figure the rate over time.

+It also has the ability to track on/off values, which it refers to as "switches".

-At some point, it'll also de/serialize state to a file, so that history isn't lost when it restarts, etc.
+It also de/serializes state to a file, so that history isn't lost when it restarts.

 **vded** is written in [Vala](http://live.gnome.org/Vala), for convenience and (hopefully) speed.